How to Read a Package Insert

 This section discusses serious side effects that may occur in people who take this medicine.
 It is important that you pay attention to these warnings so you will recognize any symptoms that could suggest a serious problem.

 If especially severe or life-threatening problems have been found, there may be a "Boxed Warning" on the first page of the package insert.
-As the name suggests, this information is clearly displayed using capital letters surrounded by a black box so it will not be overlooked.
+As the name suggests, this information is clearly shown using capital letters surrounded by a black box so it will not be overlooked.

-Before you start taking a HIV drug with Warnings that might affect you, your health care provider is likely to explain what the Warnings mean and tell you what you should watch for so that any problems can be caught early.
+Before you start taking an HIV drug with Warnings that might affect you, your health care provider is likely to explain what the Warnings mean and tell you what you should watch for so that any problems can be caught early.
 Call your provider or pharmacist right away if you ever have a question or concern about a warning or symptoms you experience when taking the drug.

 Your health care provider probably will mention some of the side effects that you should watch for, but every person is different and it is impossible to tell in advance what you will experience.
 If you tend to have problems with one body system (such as your skin or stomach), you may be particularly interested in seeing how many people had problems in that area.
 Many side effects that are troublesome during the first days or weeks that you take the medicine may disappear later.